3.9. Internal Audit

 Clause 3.9 of the Statute Policy mandated by DE&S states;

-At planned intervals commensurate with the risk: i) Operating Centres shall audit their Project Teams' or equivalents' safety and environmental management systems. ii) Project Teams or equivalents shall audit the safety and environmental management systems of their projects. iii) The DE&S Quality, Safety and Environmental Protection Team shall audit the safety and environmental management systems of Operating Centres and Project Teams.
+At planned intervals commensurate with the risk: i) Operating Centres shall audit their Delivery Teams, or equivalents, safety and environmental management systems. ii) Delivery Teams or equivalents shall audit the safety and environmental management systems of their projects. iii) The DE&S Quality, Safety and Environmental Protection Team or their representative, shall audit the safety and environmental management systems of Operating Centres and Delivery Teams.

 - Policy Clause 3.9 Internal Audit